drohmer/CSE104/A_html_css/03_box/readme.md

 }
 ```

 Add a margin on some inline element.
-Note that it effect acts on the left and right margin, but not on the top and bottom which are ignored.
+Note that it acts on the left and right margin, but not on the top and bottom, which are ignored.
 At the opposite of inline-block, the height of inline element is defined by its content, and not by the container itself.

 Add a padding on the element.
 Note that the padding propagates on the top and bottom, but doesn't change the placement of the surrounding elements.